patk80/eSend-Landing-Page/README.md

 **URL:** https://patk80.github.io/eSend-Website/

 **Description:** A website I created for a fictional email marketing company.
-I wanted to try and create a simple website using CSS Grid and Flexbox.
+I wanted to try and create a website using both CSS Grid and Flexbox.
+Created with HTML and CSS.